-While many clinicians have become comfortable with using once-daily basal insulin, such as glargine or detemir, what to do after basal insulin is much more complex.
-This review explains three strategies to consider when basal insulin alone isn't enough.
+While many family physicians have become comfortable with using once-daily basal insulin such as glargine or detemir, what to do after basal insulin is much more complex.
+This review builds upon an earlier article in this journal, "Insulin for type 2 diabetes: How and when to get started,"3 by explaining 3 strategies to consider when basal insulin alone isn't enough.